msjimc/RunningWindowsProgramsOnLinux/zorin-17.md

 > winetricks -q dotnetdesktop6

-Its important to read the first few lines to see if it states you are using a 32 bit WinePrefix or you get an error message stating you need to install the .Net runtime you may need to make a 32 bit specific Wine prefix using:
+Its important to read the first few lines written to the terminal to see if it states you are using a 32 bit WinePrefix, if so or you get an error message stating you need to install the .Net runtime you may need to make a 32 bit specific Wine prefix using:

 > WINEPREFIX="$HOME/.win32" WINEARCH=win32 wine wineboot